Haylb/MyGitProject/README.md

 # MyGitProject
 Welcome to Hayden and Braden's GitHub Repository

+For our problem we devolped a number guesser which guesses a number between 1 and 10.

 Haydens Contribution:
 - Creates and manages the GitHub repository.
 - Sets up the repository structure and organizes branches.